 The fixed service band edge at 845 MHz is directly (upper) adjacent to frequencies that are spectrum licensed.

-The ‘12’ sets out protection requirements for services operating frequency adjacent to spectrum licensed receivers.
-However, as these guidelines pre-date the 803-960 MHz review there is some ambiguity about protection requirements for SFFL/TFFL receivers operating in the new frequency allocations.
-This RALI provides the following clarification:
+The ‘Radiocommunications Advisory Guidelines (Managing Interference from Spectrum Licensed Transmitters – 850/900 MHz Bands) 2021’ sets out protection requirements for services operating frequency adjacent to spectrum licensed transmitters.
+In summary, these protection requirements are:

 Protection of SFFL/TFFL radiocommunications receivers from spectrum licensed radiocommunications transmitters is on a first-in-time basis.